keypom/keypom-docs/docs/Concepts/Keypom Protocol/Github Readme/Types of Drops/sale-customization.md

 The `end` parameter defines when keys can no longer be purchased and added to the drop.

 ### Use case
-Pretend you are an event coordinator and want to create early bird tickets for dedicated fans.
-To do this, you can create a drop, sepearate from general admission, that begins early and ends before the general admission tickets go on sale.
+For an upcoming event, you want to create a pre-sale of tickets for dedicated fans.
+To do this you can create a drop, seperate from the main ticket sale, that begins early and ends before the general admission tickets go on sale.

 To do this, you can configure the `end` parameter.

 ---

-# Example Public Sale Configuration
+## Example Public Sale Configuration

 ```ts
 const ONE_SECOND_NS = 1e9;